 1. GENERAL INFORMATION

-Databank Balanced Fund is a limited liability company incorporated in Ghana.
+Databank Ark Fund is a limited liability company incorporated in Ghana.
 The address of its registered office and principal place of business is 61 Barnes Avenue, Adabraka, Private Mail Bag, Ministries Post Office, Accra.

-Description of the Fund
+1.1.
+Description of Fund